abhispace27/network_contraction/README.md

 # network_contraction

+## Publication

+This simulation and analysis pipeline supported research that led to a peer-reviewed publication in *Soft Matter*.
+The code was used to study how localized contractile force dipoles transmit stress, strain, and displacement through disordered elastic networks.

+If using this repository for academic purposes, please cite the associated publication:
+> Kumar A, Quint DA, Dasbiswas K, Cooperative effect of local active stresses on the macroscopic contractility of elastic fiber networks, Soft Matter (2026) DOI: https://doi.org/10.1039/D5SM00803D

+# Details
 Simulation and analysis pipeline for studying how localized active force dipoles generate long-range mechanical response in disordered elastic networks.

 This repository contains C simulation code, SLURM/HPC automation scripts, and Python analysis/visualization pipelines for elastic-network contraction simulations.
 The project models a two-dimensional disordered spring network with circular boundaries, introduces contractile dipoles by changing local bond rest lengths, relaxes the network using energy minimization, and post-processes the output to quantify strain, force transmission, stress propagation, displacement fields, and effective dipole moments.